locoframework/loco-rails/README.md

 $ bin/rails db:migrate
 ```

 Loco-JS is bundled inside Loco-Rails and named `loco-rails.js` Since it is a JavaScript library, I recommend to resolve JavaScript dependencies using native package managers.
-So I encourage you to install Loco-JS and all JavaScript libraries using Bower:
+So I encourage you to install Loco-JS and all JavaScript libraries using Bower (or npm):

 ```bash
 $ bower install loco-js --save